-1 "Article 7.
-2 "Federal and Other Receipts.
-3 "§ 143C-7-1.
+"Article 7.
+"Federal and Other Receipts.

+"§ 143C-7-1.
 Funds creating an obligation.

-4 Report to Director. - A State agency that submits to the federal government 5 or to any other party an application for funds that will be subject to this Chapter shall 6 first provide to the Director a copy of the application along with any related information 7 the Director may require.
-Contract Provision. - A State agency that receives funds pursuant to an 8 9 application that must be reported to the Director under subsection (a) of this section 10 shall include in any related contract or other grant instrument a clause specifically 11 stating that the expenditure of money deposited in the State treasury is subject to acts of 12 appropriation by the General Assembly.
-13 "§ 143C-7-2.
+(a) Report to Director. - A State agency that submits to the federal government or to any other party an application for funds that will be subject to this Chapter shall first provide to the Director a copy of the application along with any related information the Director may require.

+(b) Contract Provision. - A State agency that receives funds pursuant to an application that must be reported to the Director under subsection (a) of this section shall include in any related contract or other grant instrument a clause specifically stating that the expenditure of money deposited in the State treasury is subject to acts of appropriation by the General Assembly.

+§ 143C-7-2.
 Federal Block Grants.

-14 Plans Submitted and Reviewed. - The Secretary of each State agency that 15 receives and administers federal Block Grant funds shall prepare and submit the agency's Block Grant plans to the Director of the Budget.
-The Director of the Budget 16 17 shall submit the Block Grant plans to the Fiscal Research Division of the General 18 Assembly not later than February 28 of each odd-numbered calendar year and not later 19 than April 30 of each even-numbered calendar year.
-20 (b) Information To Be Included in Plans. - Each State agency shall submit a 21 separate Block Grant plan for each Block Grant received and administered by the 22 agency, and each plan shall include all of the following: 23 A delineation of the proposed dollar amount by activity and by (1) 24 category, including dollar amounts to be used for administrative costs.
-25 A comparison of the proposed funding with two prior years' program (2) 26 budgets.
-27 "Article 8.
-28 "Budgeting Capital Improvement Projects.
-29 "§ 143C-8-1.
+- (a) Plans Submitted and Reviewed.
+The Secretary of each State agency that receives and administers federal Block Grant funds shall prepare and submit the agency's Block Grant plans to the Director of the Budget.
+The Director of the Budget shall submit the Block Grant plans to the Fiscal Research Division of the General Assembly not later than February 28 of each odd-numbered calendar year and not later than April 30 of each even-numbered calendar year. - (b) Information To Be Included in Plans.
+Each State agency shall submit a separate Block Grant plan for each Block Grant received and administered by the agency, and each plan shall include all of the following:

+- (1) A delineation of the proposed dollar amount by activity and by category, including dollar amounts to be used for administrative costs. - (2) A comparison of the proposed funding with two prior years' program budgets.

+"Article 8.

+"Budgeting Capital Improvement Projects.

+"§ 143C-8-1.
 Legislative intent; purpose.

-30 Legislative Intent. - The General Assembly recognizes the need to establish a 31 comprehensive process for capital improvement planning and budgeting that is fully 32 integrated with State financial planning and debt management.
-Capital Improvement Planning and Budgeting Process. - The capital 33 34 improvement planning and budgeting process shall include the following elements: 35 (1) An inventory of facilities owned by State agencies.
-36 (2) Criteria used to evaluate capital improvement needs.
-37 A six-year capital improvement needs estimate.
-(3) 38 (4) A six-year capital improvements plan.
-39 Recommendations for capital improvements set forth in the (5) 40 Recommended State Budget as specified in G.S.
+(a) Legislative Intent. - The General Assembly recognizes the need to establish a comprehensive process for capital improvement planning and budgeting that is fully integrated with State financial planning and debt management.

+(b) Capital Improvement Planning and Budgeting Process. - The capital improvement planning and budgeting process shall include the following elements:

+(1) An inventory of facilities owned by State agencies.

+(2) Criteria used to evaluate capital improvement needs.
+(3) A six-year capital improvement needs estimate.

+(4) A six-year capital improvements plan.

+(5) Recommendations for capital improvements set forth in the Recommended State Budget as specified in G.S.
 143C-3-5.

-41 Office of State Budget and Management to Manage Planning Process. - The 42 Office of State Budget and Management has responsibility for management of the capital improvement planning process.
-The Director of the Budget may assign to any 43 judgment, be necessary to the successful administration of the capital improvement planning process.
+(c) Office of State Budget and Management to Manage Planning Process. - The Office of State Budget and Management has responsibility for management of the capital improvement planning process.
+The Director of the Budget may assign to any State agency or institution such duties and responsibilities as may, in the Director's judgment, be necessary to the successful administration of the capital improvement planning process.

-State agency or institution such duties and responsibilities as may, in the Director's

-"§ 143C-8-2.
+§ 143Č-8-2.
 Capital facilities inventory.